mitranim/stylific/src-docs/html/partials/index.md

 # Overview

-`stylific` is a CSS library written with [Sass](http://sass-lang.com) (previously with LESS).
-It's designed to serve as a flexible foundation for website styling, and provides common UI components as building blocks.
+`stylific` is a CSS library written with [Sass](http://sass-lang.com).
+It's designed to serve as a flexible website foundation, and provides some common UI components as building blocks.

 In many ways this is similar to [Bootstrap](http://getbootstrap.com), with the difference that stylific uses typographic units (`rem` and `em`) and flexbox.
-Bootstrap 4 may or may not obviate the need for it.
+Bootstrap 4 may or may not obviate the need for this library.

 Prior to version 0.7.0, stylific used custom tag names and attributes for most of the styling.
 Starting with 0.7.0, all styles are class based for